↑

 Preschool Board Games

 This is a perfect first game for a toddler!
 It’s super simple, and I mean that to be a very positive thing!
 It’s so simple, in fact, that the amount of learning packed in is truly amazing.
-There’s of early math skills with counting from 1-8, and also some basic science that some fruit grows on trees, trees only bear one kind of fruit, and birds eat fruit.
+There are early math skills with counting from 1-8, and also some basic science that some fruit grows on trees, trees only bear one kind of fruit, and birds eat fruit.
 PLUS there’s all the good learning that comes from playing games: taking turns, following directions, and processing the emotions of winning or losing.
 WHEW!
 All that from a super simple, super FUN game!

 This preschool game is an oldie but a goodie!
 Children learn counting, turn taking, and spinning the spinner is possibly one of the best parts!
 I’ve played it with my preschool classes for years, and it is a perfect game for 3-year-olds or 4-year-olds.